-By now, it’s no secret that Harvard University named Data Scientist the sexiest job of the 21st century.
-Yet unfortunately, not every company can afford to hire one of these little superheros - but there is hope(!) and, more importantly, a viable path forward for those organizations.
+By now, it’s no secret that Harvard University named data scientist the sexiest job of the 21st century.
+Yet unfortunately, not every company can afford to hire one of these little superheroes — but there is hope(!) and, more importantly, a viable path forward for those organizations.

 Data Scientists Don’t Come Cheap (or Easy)

 One thing is sure and needs to be said at the beginning of this blog post: we all love data scientists.
 Seeing them solve the most complex issues and business problems for any industry, day in and day out, highlights the impressive work that they are doing.

 Given this, it makes sense that this kind of talent doesn’t come cheap.
 To give you an idea of what a salary for a data scientist might look like:

 - Forbes reports that median base salaries range somewhere from $95,000 for beginners to $165,000 for individual contributors, and

 And while the supply of data scientists has increased, so has the demand (an ongoing trend that also makes data scientists earn base salaries up to 36% higher than other predictive analytics professionals).

 Apart from the fact that the battle of hiring data scientists can be tough for any kind of company or organization no matter what the budget (by the way, here are some tips on how to hire great data scientists), the calculation is simple, and one does not need to be a super genius to understand that this puts especially non-profit organizations and NGOs in a difficult situation.

 The Non-Profit and NGO Struggle Is Real

 Of course, the issue at hand is particularly prevalent in this industry due to a lack of personnel as well as limited time and limited financial resources, which in turn limit the level of overall data science work and (inevitably) the quality.
 Relying largely on donations, many non-profits and NGOs simply just cannot afford high expenses, even for data-driven IT-solutions.